Complete review of the Eguana Evolve battery

 The feature summary page on the Evolve LFP’s data sheet says it has a 15-year, 6,000+ cycle design life, but there’s really no other context provided for those numbers, and they don’t show up anywhere in their warranty.

-But, in reality, most U.S. homeowners don’t need a battery at all.
+In reality, most U.S. homeowners don’t need a battery at all.
 If your utility offers full-retail net metering and you don’t experience a lot of utility power outages, you’re better off skipping the battery.
 All it’ll do is make you spend more without giving you any added financial benefit.

 Solar panels, on the other hand, are a sure-fire way for most homeowners to save big on their electric bills.
 You can see how much you can save when you invest in solar panels for your home using our solar panel cost and savings calculator.